pfh/fitnoise/doc/models.md

 Noise models
 ===

-The most typical model to use will be `Model_t()` for microarrays or RNA-Seq (in combination with Limma's `voom`).
-However we will first introduce a couple of simpler models.
+The most typical model to use will be `Model_t()` for microarrays. `Model_t()` can also be used for RNA-Seq in combination with Limma's `voom` function.
+However we will introduce a couple of simpler models first.

 Model_normal()